Fern davin.50webs.com

 Source: http://whyquit.com/whyquit/A_Symptoms.html

-For me reaching three days without smoking represented a milestone.
+For me reaching 72 hours (three days) without smoking represented a milestone.
 As shown in the diagram on the left, after this point in time cravings for nicotine only decreased, and the positive effects like improved personal odour, and improved senses of smell and taste become apparent.
 I know that if I ever have another cigarette it will send me down the road that leads back to a full-time smoking habit, and I have no plans to go down that road, thereby losing all of the progress that I have gained.

 The future of smoking